hapijs/hapi/Readme.md

 The [Cross-Origin Resource Sharing](http://www.w3.org/TR/cors/) protocol allows browsers to make cross-origin API calls.
 This is required by web application running inside a browser which are loaded from a different domain than the API server. **hapi** provides a general purpose
 CORS implementation that sets very liberal restrictions on cross-origin access by default (on by default).
 CORS options:
-- `origin` - override the array of allowed origin servers ('Access-Control-Allow-Origin').
+- `origin` - overrides the array of allowed origin servers ('Access-Control-Allow-Origin').
 Defaults to any origin _'*'_.
 - `maxAge` - number of seconds the browser should cache the CORS response ('Access-Control-Max-Age').
 The greater the value, the longer it will take before the browser checks for changes in policy.
 Defaults to _one day_.
-- `headers` - overrid the array of allowed headers ('Access-Control-Allow-Headers').
+- `headers` - overrides the array of allowed headers ('Access-Control-Allow-Headers').
 Defaults to _'Authorization, Content-Type, If-None-Match'_.
 - `additionalHeaders` - an array of additional headers to `headers`.
 Use this to keep the default headers in place.
-- `methods` - override the array of allowed methods ('Access-Control-Allow-Methods').
+- `methods` - overrides the array of allowed methods ('Access-Control-Allow-Methods').
 Defaults to _'GET, HEAD, POST, PUT, DELETE, OPTIONS'_.
 - `additionalMethods` - an array of additional methods to `methods`.
 Use this to keep the default methods in place.

 **hapi** will automatically add an _OPTIONS_ handler for every route unless disabled.
 To disable CORS for the entire server, set the `cors` server option to _false_.
 To disable CORS support for a single route, set the route _config.cors_ option to _false_.